Moose2Model/Moose2Model/README.md

 I thank Alexandre Bergel for providing the initial coding, giving valuable tips and feedback to support the development of this tool.

+# Funding

-I thank my company CubeServ for encouraging and supporting this development.
+*CubeServ* is encouraging and supporting this project.